kkav004/README/README.md

 ## One-on-ones
 I will put some time on your calendar each week for one-on-ones.
 Chances are it will be for 30 minutes once a week.
 If you need more time, let me know and I will adjust.

 One-on-ones are your time.
 I will probably have some things to discuss with you, but these are your opportunities to let me know how you're doing, what you need, what you wish could be different, how you feel about our team and your teammates, what your career goals are... etc. These are for the conversations you might not necessarily have with me when we're sitting at our desks amongst coworkers.
-If you'd like to give me a brief status update on things you're working on, that is fine with me, but those are generally better-suited to a quick chat while I'm at my desk, an @ on a Github issue or a Slack message.
+If you'd like to give me a brief status update on things you're working on, that is fine with me, but those are generally better-suited to a quick chat while I'm at my desk or a Slack message.

 I encourage you to write down some things you want to chat about ahead of time because they can be hard to think of or bring up at the moment.
 If you struggle with bringing them up, feel free to send me a vague agenda ahead of time.
 If you don't know what to talk about, say so.
 We can use that as a topic.